 - Grizzly Industrial has a huge catalog of power and hand tools and supplies for the woodworking and metalworking industries.
 The catalog also has a really cool section on guitar-making tools and supplies.

-- Harbor Freight Tools is a supplier of low-cost hand and power tools and often has great sales on its products.
-They have a number of retail stores all over the country.
+- Harbor Freight is a supplier of low-cost hand and power tools and often has good sales on its products.
+They have retail stores all over the country.

 - Rockler is a great source for high-end power and hand tools, specialty hardware, and supplies.
 They also have retail stores.

 - Woodcraft is another great source of high-end tools and supplies, and also has retail stores.